 For almost a decade, Ms. Narucki has had a growing interest in projects that re-imagine relationships between contemporary music and society.
 In 2007, Ms. Narucki and Rome Prize winning composer Lisa Bielawa co-conceived Chance Encounter, a project that brought modern music to public spaces.
 Ms. Narucki and The Knights presented the world premiere in Seward Park, New York City in 2007.
 The work, which earned grants from the Creative Capital Foundation, has since been performed at Yale University, at the Whitney Museum of Art, Music on Main in Vancouver, and in conjunction with visionary urban planner Robert Hammond, at the grand opening of the MAXXI Museum and as "Chance Encounter on the Tiber", both in Rome, Italy.

-Ms. Narucki's most recent project is Cuatro Corridos (2013) a chamber opera with libretto by internationally renowned Mexican novelist Jorge Volpi that addresses the subject of human trafficking across the U.S. Mexican border.
+Ms. Narucki's serves as Artistic Director of Cuatro Corridos (2013) a chamber opera with libretto by internationally renowned Mexican novelist Jorge Volpi that addresses the subject of human trafficking across the U.S. Mexican border.
 Cuatro Corridos earned major grants from the MAP Fund for the Performing Arts, UC MEXUS, Yellow Barn, the University of California and the National Endowment for the Arts.
 Cuatro Corridos had its premiere at UC San Diego in May 2013; the critically acclaimed opera has since traveled to Tijuana, B.C.
-(Casa de la Cultura) and Dallas (Nasher Sculpture Center), University of New Mexico, University of Massachusetts at Amherst, Los Angeles' Zipper Hall, and CENART Mexico City for a total of twelve performances in two and a half years.
+(Casa de la Cultura) and Dallas (Nasher Sculpture Center), University of New Mexico, University of Massachusetts at Amherst, Los Angeles' Zipper Hall, and CENART Mexico City for a total of fourteen performances three years.
 Cuatro Corridos was a special presentation at FIL, the Guadalajara International Book Fair on November 30, 2015 and was broadcast nationally on Mexico's cultural channel (Canal 22).

 Ms. Narucki has been a guest faculty member of Yale University.
 In 2008, she was appointed Professor of Music at the University of California, San Diego.